-The brainchild of former Housemartins Paul Heaton and Dave Hemmingway, The Beautiful South smuggled political lyrics into jaunty, singalong tunes and acerbic commentary on domestic violence and emotional angst into the charts wrapped in pop-friendly melodies delivered by the trio of complimentary voices – Heaton, Rotheray and Corrigan – which was to become their trademark.
+The brainchild of former Housemartins Paul Heaton and Dave Hemmingway, The Beautiful South smuggled political lyrics into jaunty, singalong tunes and acerbic commentary on domestic violence and emotional angst into the charts wrapped in pop-friendly melodies delivered by the trio of complementary voices – Heaton, Dave Rotheray and Briana Corrigan – which was to become their trademark.

 Song For Whoever (1989) is about a songwriter exploiting his relationships for the sake of sales and Performing Rights cheques and chart placings.
 After a while, all the women blur into one and he forgets their names.